Guitar Build Process

 then two shallow wedge cuts to meet them,

-finally use chisel, file and sandpaper to create the "downward" ramps into the body
+finally use file and/or chisel to create the "downward" ramps into the body

 check position at each step